 The most common causes of smell right after you had your trap cleaned are:

-● Your grease trap service provider used the dry pumping method to clean your trap.
+- Your grease trap service provider used the dry pumping method to clean your trap.
 The odor will disappear very soon.
-If you don’t want that smell in your restaurant again, ensure you call for “grease trap cleaning near me” that employs the pump and return method.
+If you don’t want that smell in your restaurant again, ensure you look for a “grease trap cleaning near me” then employ a provider who uses the pump and return method.

 Do you repair grease traps?

 We don’t offer grease trap repair services currently, but we do the following: